uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 #### Example 4.1: Slurm Array Job for Line-by-Line Word Count

-This SLURM job script processes a text file line by line using an array job.
+In the examples [4.1](#example-41-slurm-array-job-for-line-by-line-word-count) and [4.2](#example-42-counting-words-in-multiple-files-using-a-slurm-job-array), we will explore how to use a Slurm Array Job to process text files in parallel.
+To keep things organized, we divide the process into two main sections:

+(i) Setup: This section covers creating the necessary directories and input files.
+Since this setup is common for both examples, we will do it once before moving on.
+(ii) Running the Slurm Array Job: Here, we focus on understanding and executing an example Slurm array job.

+##### Setup

+Before we run the Slurm array examples [4.1](#example-41-slurm-array-job-for-line-by-line-word-count) and [4.2](#example-42-counting-words-in-multiple-files-using-a-slurm-job-array), we need to prepare the environment.
+This involves creating a directory and generating the input files.
 First, let us create a directory to create and store the input files:

 ```bash
 $mkdir input_files